cwilling/xkeys-server/api/README.md

 ```

 - *device_list.py* is a command line Python application which demonstrates how to connect to the MQTT server and publish a request for a list of connected X-keys devices which is then displayed.
 - *events.py* is another command line application which displays device events as the occur.
-The first line displayed will show the topic used by the server to publish to, further lines show additional detail about the event.
+For each event, the first line displayed will show the topic used by the server to publish to, further lines show additional detail about the event.